^

 Diagnostics

-• the evidence of the existence of rivalry of siblings or jealousy;
+• evidence of sibling rivalry or jealousy;

-• beginning within 6 months following the birth of the youngest (usually the next child);
+• beginning within 6 months following the birth of the youngest (usually the next) child;

 • duration of at least 4 weeks.

-Indications for consultation of other specialists
+Indications for consultation with other specialists

 Forecast